Last Day For Standard Shipping Delivery Before Christmas!

 How can Polycystic Ovary Syndrome be treated?

 Treatment options are dependent on the symptoms you have and may involve lifestyle changes such as weight loss and exercise.
-Some women are prescribed the hormonal contraceptive pill to help manage their acne or excessive hair growth, or they may use other typical ways to treat acne and remove unwanted hair.
+Some people are prescribed the hormonal contraceptive pill to help manage their acne or excessive hair growth, or they may use other typical ways to treat acne and remove unwanted hair.

 Sometimes your health professional may prescribe metformin, which is a medication often used in diabetes, is used to correct insulin resistance in PCOS.